 Arturo Tedeschi is an Italian architect and computational designer internationally renowned for his sculptural and visionary approach combined with research on advanced design methods, materials and fabrication technologies.
 His use of digital technologies blurs the line between disciplines and emphasizes the semantic and emotional values of objects which engage all the senses.
-Qualities as functionality, sustainability and innovation are always complemented by a vision where forms are capable to trigger an emotional response and inspire the user.
+Qualities such as functionality, sustainability and innovation are always complemented by a vision where forms are capable of triggering an emotional response and inspire the user.

 As a consultant he collaborated with world-known brands and offices such as Ross Lovegrove Studio, Zaha Hadid Architects, Adidas, Volkswagen, providing services related to algorithmic modeling, complex geometry, digital fabrication, virtual reality and data driven design.
 His personal work has been featured in international magazines such as Forbes, Wired, Dezeen, AD, Business Insider and exhibited worldwide.

 He is the author of the book AAD Algorithms-Aided Design unanimously considered the global reference on the subject and since 2011 he promoted and directed several events and workshops that trained a generation of students and professionals.
 In 2019 he was appointed Italian Ambassador for Design by Italian Ministry of Foreign Affairs.
 He lives and works in Milano.